Karl A. Lamers: Member of Parliament

 In 1994, Lamers got elected to the Bundestag for the first time by directly winning the Heidelberg constituency.
-In 1998 and 2002 he won a seat through his placing on the CDU Party List of Baden-Würrtemberg in Germany's mixed member proportional representation voting system.
+In 1998 and 2002 he won a seat through his placing on the CDU Party List of Baden-Württemberg in Germany's mixed member proportional representation voting system.
 Lamers directly won his constituency again in 2005 and 2009, receiving 36,1% of the votes in 2009.

 Lamers was elected Deputy Chairman of the Defence Committee of the Bundestag in 2005 and is still holding this office.
 He is a member of the NATO Parliamentary Assembly since 1998 and was elected its president in Warsaw on 16 November 2010.
 Lamers also acted as President of the Atlantic Treaty Association from 2008 to 2014, succeeding Robert E. Hunter, who held the office from 2003 to 2008.

 In March 2019, Lamers announced that he would not stand in the 2021 federal elections and resign from active politics by the end of the parliamentary term.